Performance Indicators Report April 2023 – March 2024

 Q3 2023/24: 362kg

-Performance is close to the target level (362kg against a target of 360kg).
+Performance at Q3 2023/24 (the latest available data) was close to the target level (362kg against a target of 360kg).
 Performance is expected to continue to improve as we work with residents to expand services such as the roll out of food waste to communal properties in Mole Valley and the dry mixed recycling improvement project.

 Data shows rolling 12 month average as at the end of each quarter.
 This excludes street sweepings.